emon535/DataStructure_Algorithm-NoteBook/PMSCS/Lecture3.md

 ```

-> Exam Alert : What is the Big O of Insertion Sort.
+> :exclamation: Exam Alert : What is the Big O of Insertion Sort.